zong4/Bomber/README.md

-# Öoo - Unity Remake
+# Bomber

-A Unity recreation of Öoo's revolutionary gameplay where bombs become your movement, puzzle-solving, and exploration toolkit.
+A new game developed by reimagining the core mechanics of Öoo, where players become the bomb itself—using explosive recoil to jump, double-jump, and leap diagonally.

 ![](./Sources/v1.gif)